Skip to main content

 • Near-instant response

-• Zigbee protocol (more reliable than Wi-Fi, does not clog router)
+• Zigbee protocol (more reliable than Wi-Fi, doesn't clog router)

 • Huge ecosystem of compatible accessories